-We love serving jasmine rice as a base for saucy chicken dishes like Instant Pot butter chicken or oven baked honey garlic chicken thighs it is essential to our favorite homemade chicken soup, and sometimes I'll make a big batch to use for homemade fried rice.
+We love serving jasmine rice as a base for saucy chicken dishes like Instant Pot butter chicken, sweet and spicy Crockpot bourbon chicken, or oven baked honey garlic chicken thighs it is essential to our favorite homemade chicken soup, and sometimes I'll make a big batch to use for homemade fried rice.

 More Instant Pot Rice Recipes

 Once you've tried basic white jasmine rice in your Instant Pot, you'll love experimenting with these delicious rice recipes: